codex-agent-mem

 codex-agent-mem-bootstrap-codex --db-path C:\Users\YOU\.codex_agent_mem\codex_agent_mem.db

-That prints the notify block, the [mcp_servers."codex-agent-mem"] block, an explicit stdio idle-timeout, and read-only MCP tool approvals you can paste into ~/.codex/config.toml.
+For Codex, that prints the notify block, the [mcp_servers."codex-agent-mem"] block, an explicit stdio idle-timeout, and MCP tool approvals you can paste into ~/.codex/config.toml.

 For long-lived Codex Desktop sessions, prefer a longer MCP idle timeout such as --idle-timeout-seconds 1800 so the Desktop thread is less likely to keep a closed stdio transport.
 For short CLI or codex exec runs, 300 seconds is usually enough and keeps cleanup faster.